Image: Jawaan Taylor Rocks Louboutin's with Spikes to NFL Draft 2019 Red Carpet

 Really sharp.

-Taylor did what he can to stand out among the top draft prospects by breaking out his finest footwear:
+Taylor did whatever he could to stand out among the top draft prospects by breaking out his finest footwear:

 Ross Tucker @RossTuckerNFL